Apple’s Workforce Strategy: Insights Behind Its Success

 Apple has maintained a highly efficient workforce size in relation to company turnover.
 With ~0.4 FTEs per million dollars of revenue at the end of 2022, this is favorable compared with peers, with only Google having a similarly lean workforce.
 IBM, on the other hand, has had slow revenues over this decade without significantly slimming the workforce.

-However, a significant proportion is based in lower-cost regions (to be explored in a later section).
-This is likely partly due to their more service-centric business model, which would require more client-facing FTEs.
+However, a significant proportion of the Apple workforce is based in lower-cost regions (to be explored in a later section).
+This is likely partly due to their more service-centric business model than software and hardware itself, which would require more client-facing FTEs.

 apple's global workforce